iizotov/aws-tech-summit-lab/README.md

 So, as part of our Aurora failover we need to repoint the `db.wordpress.lan` to the Aurora writer endpoint... but this is a control plane call.
 How do we avoid it?
 Let's see if we can wire in Route53 healthchecks to make it happen automatically.

 First, we need to create a CloudWatch alarm to be able to tell when the database is failed over to Sydney.
-With a siple threshold of EngineUptime <= 0 for role *WRITER* we will be able to reliably detect if we have writers in Sydney.
+With a simple threshold of EngineUptime <= 0 for role *WRITER* we will be able to reliably detect if we have writers in Sydney.
 Also specify 'Treat missing data as bad'.

 Initially, the alarm will be active as there are no Aurora writers in Sydney: